ros-controls/.github/CONTRIBUTING.md

 * Any modifications you've made relevant to the bug
 * Anything unusual about your environment or deployment

+## Finding Contributions to Work on

+Looking at the existing issues is a great way to find something to contribute on.
+We created a project board to help you find issues that are good for newcomers, see the [Contributing Board](https://github.com/orgs/ros-controls/projects/11).

 ## Contributing via Pull Requests
-The following guidance should be up-to-date, but the documentation as found [here](https://control.ros.org/master/doc/contributing/contributing.html#pull-requests) should prove as the final say.

 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that:

 1. Limited scope.
 Your PR should do one thing or one set of things.
-Avoid adding “random fixes” to PRs.
+Avoid adding "random fixes" to PRs.
 Put those on separate PRs.

 2. Give your PR a descriptive title.
 Add a short summary, if required.

 3. Make sure the pipeline is green.

-4. Don’t be afraid to request reviews from maintainers.
+4. Don't be afraid to request reviews from maintainers.

 5. New code = new tests.
 If you are adding new functionality, always make sure to add some tests exercising the code and serving as live documentation of your original intention.

-To send us a pull request, please:
+**To send us a pull request, please:**

 1. Fork the repository.
 2. Modify the source; please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
-3. Ensure local tests pass. (`colcon test` and `pre-commit run` (requires you to install pre-commit by `pip3 install pre-commit`)
+3. Ensure local tests pass. (``colcon test`` and ``pre-commit run`` (requires you to install pre-commit by ``pip3 install pre-commit``)
 4. Commit to your fork using clear commit messages.
 5. Send a pull request, answering any default questions in the pull request interface.
 6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.